kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 25: March 26, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+I started the section about NodeJS.
+I started a server and added express to it.
+I learned the difference betweeen a container and a image and learned some Docker commands and answered a quiz.

+**Thoughts**: I think I need a more extensive course on NodeJS.
+I will be looking for the that in the next few days.
+This MEAN course is very superficial about the stack but I've been learning a lot.
+I have a more comprehensive course on Angular but I don't have one on Mongo and NodeJS.
+I also want to understand more about Docker and Kubernetes so I can undertand better what the fuss is about.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/94ca99fcf4bff46f7b743688a175de86fbf50b81)

+---

 ### Day 24: March 25, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 I added a postsService to my project and then I injected that into some components.
 Reviewed about Observables and Subjects and a bit about lifecycle hooks.